Freakwill/pyrimidine/README.md

     default_size = 20
 ```

-There is two main kinds of containers: list-like and tuple-like.
-See following examples.
+There are two main kinds of containers: list-like and tuple-like.
+See the following examples.

 ```python
 # individual with chromosomes of type _Chromosome